Facial recognition system: Emotion recognition

 In the 18th and 19th century, the belief that facial expressions revealed the moral worth or true inner state of a human was widespread and physiognomy was a respected science in the Western world.
 From the early 19th century onwards photography was used in the physiognomic analysis of facial features and facial expression to detect insanity and dementia.
 In the 1960s and 1970s the study of human emotions and its expressions was reinvented by psychologists, who tried to define a normal range of emotional responses to events.
 The research on automated emotion recognition has since the 1970s focused on facial expressions and speech, which are regarded as the two most important ways in which humans communicate emotions to other humans.
 In the 1970s the Facial Action Coding System (FACS) categorization for the physical expression of emotions was established.
 Its developer Paul Ekman maintains that there are six emotions that are universal to all human beings and that these can be coded in facial expressions.
 Research into automatic emotion specific expression recognition has in the past decades focused on frontal view images of human faces.
+Facial thermography can be considered as a promising tool of emotion recognition.

 In 2016, facial feature emotion recognition algorithms were among the new technologies, alongside high-definition CCTV, high resolution 3D face recognition and iris recognition, that found their way out of university research labs.
 In 2016, Facebook acquired FacioMetrics, a facial feature emotion recognition corporate spin-off by Carnegie Mellon University.
 In the same year Apple Inc. acquired the facial feature emotion recognition start-up Emotient.
 By the end of 2016, commercial vendors of facial recognition systems offered to integrate and deploy emotion recognition algorithms for facial features.
 The MIT's Media Lab spin-off Affectiva by late 2019 offered a facial expression emotion detection product that can recognize emotions in humans while driving.